core-wg/oscore/draft-ietf-core-object-security.md

 Non-Observe responses with or without Partial IV are protected against replay as they are bound to the request and that only a single response is accepted.
 Note that the Partial IV in a non-Observe response is not used for replay protection.

 In the case of Observe, a client receiving a notification SHALL compare the Partial IV of a received notification with the Notification Number associated to that Observe registration.
 A client MUST consider the notification with the highest Partial IV as the freshest, regardless of the order of arrival.
 If the verification of the response succeeds, and the received Partial IV was greater than the Notification Number then the client SHALL overwrite the corresponding Notification Number with the received Partial IV (see step 7 of {{ver-res}}.
+The client MUST stop processing notifications with a Partial IV which has been previously received.
+The client MAY process only notifications which have greater Partial IV than the Notification Number.

 If messages are processed concurrently, the Partial IV needs to be validated a second time after decryption and before updating the replay protection data.
 The operation of validating the Partial IV and updating the replay protection data MUST be atomic.